hamza3256/Image-Processor/README.md

   - edge detection in the image
 - performs order statistic filtering

-Furthermore, to enhance the program with a number of image processing algorithms to improve/alter the image contrast:
+Image processing algorithms to improve/alter the image contrast:

 - histogram equalisation
 - thresholding

-Also, able to enhance the program to be able to select a Region of Interest (ROI), enable to perform the image processing functions on the ROI.
+Enhanced the program by being able to select a Region of Interest (ROI), to perform the image processing functions on the ROI.

-Able to enhance the program with a menu system.
-Allow to perform a combination of image processing functions on the ROI.
+Enhanced the program with a menu system.
+Allowing the user to perform a combination of image processing functions on the ROI.
 Includes an "undo" function.